ArkEcosystemArchive/docs-legacy/docs/exchanges/json-rpc-quick.md

   "version": 1
 }
 ```
-This particular transaction has 27 confirmations, meaning you can be confident that this transaction has been irreversibly included in the blockc
+This particular transaction has 27 confirmations, meaning you can be confident that this transaction has been irreversibly included in the blockchain.
+Most exchanges use a minimum of 51 confirmations, which is one complete round.